-This Committee monitors proposed amendments to the Patent Act and Patent Rules and any other policy relating to patents including PCT matters and life sciences-related subject matter, and to suggest desirable amendments of the Act and Rules and other patent-related legislation.
-The Committee is also charged with monitoring developments in patent law harmonization and practice issues within CIPO and/or WIPO.
-It also monitors international patent policy issues identifying areas for Canadian policy reform to keep pace with the international Community.
+This committee monitors proposed amendments to the Patent Act and Patent Rules and any other policy relating to patents including PCT matters and life sciences-related subject matter, and to suggest desirable amendments of the Act and Rules and other patent-related legislation.
+The committee is also charged with monitoring developments in patent law harmonization and practice issues within CIPO and/or WIPO.
+It also monitors international patent policy issues identifying areas for Canadian policy reform to keep pace with the international community.
+To keep all members informed of developments within the areas of Patents, especially those related to interactions with CIPO, the committee will also be responsible for providing quarterly updates to be featured in IPIC's IP Newsbreak and within IPIC's UnscrIPted blog.